-Contracting Party do not constitute an obstacle to the recognition in other Contracting Parties of measures taken in a non-Contracting Party.214

-6.22 Since an obligation to inform beforehand may be impracticable in situations of urgency, it does not form a condition of the jurisdiction laid down in Article 10.
-Therefore, failure to inform the competent authority in the State of habitual residence of the adult before taking a measure is not, as such, a ground for non-recognition of the urgency measures.215 However, as outlined above, communication remains obligatory "if possible" under Article 10, in particular after the urgent measure is taken.

-A young adult habitually resident in non-Contracting Party A travels to Contracting Party B for medical treatment without their parents, who also act as the representatives of the young adult.
+- 6.21 It should be noted that the recognition in a Contracting Party of measures taken by competent authorities of a non-Contracting Party will depend on the domestic non-Convention rules of the Contracting Party concerned.
+Urgent measures taken in a Contracting Party do not constitute an obstacle to the recognition in other Contracting Parties of measures taken in a non-Contracting Party. - 6.22 Since an obligation to inform beforehand may be impracticable in situations of urgency, it does not form a condition of the jurisdiction laid down in Article 10.
+Therefore, failure to inform the competent authority in the State of habitual residence of the adult before taking a measure is not, as such, a ground for non-recognition of the urgency measures.
+However, as outlined above, communication remains obligatory "if possible" under Article 10, in particular after the urgent measure is taken. - Example 6.E A young adult habitually resident in non-Contracting Party A travels to Contracting Party B for medical treatment without their parents, who also act as the representatives of the young adult.
 During the scheduled medical treatment, the young adult becomes in urgent need of a surgical intervention for which the consent of the patient is needed.
 However, the young adult does not have the capacity to express their will and their representatives cannot be contacted at that moment.
-The authorities of Contracting Party B have jurisdiction to take the necessary, urgent measures which are permitted by their domestic law to ensure that the emergency surgical intervention of the young adult may proceed without contacting the competent authorities of the place of habitual residence beforehand.216 They should, if possible, inform those authorities afterwards, in accordance with Article 10(4).

-An adult habitually resides in Contracting Party A and owns property in Contracting Party B. The adult has a representative designated by a competent authority of Contracting Party A. The powers of representation of the representative are limited to Contracting Party A.
+The authorities of Contracting Party B have jurisdiction to take the necessary, urgent measures which are permitted by their domestic law to ensure that the emergency surgical intervention of the young adult may proceed without contacting the competent authorities of the place of habitual residence beforehand.
+Even if the State of habitual residence of the adult is not a Contracting Party to the Convention, the authorities of Contracting Party BThey should, as a good practice if possible, endeavour to inform those authorities afterwards, similarly to the practice under in accordance with Article 10(4). - Example 6.F An adult habitually resides in Contracting Party A and owns property in Contracting Party B. The adult has a representative designated by a competent authority of Contracting Party A. The powers of representation of the representative are limited to Contracting Party A.